gjf/Windows-11-ExplorerPatcher-Installer/README.md

 # The syntax is as follows:

 Win11EP -i installs or updates ExplorerPatcher.
-If dxgi,dll exists in the same folder - it will be used otherwise the latest version will be downloaded automatically.
+If dxgi.dll exists in the same folder - it will be used otherwise the latest version will be downloaded automatically.

 Win11EP -u uninstalls ExplorerPatcher.